staking-foundation/docs/docs/04-lsd.md

 ---
 title: divETH & wdivETH
-pagination_next: null
-pagination_prev: null
+description: Diva offers Liquid Staking Tokens in rebasing (divETH) and non-rebasing (wdivETH) flavors.
+hide_table_of_contents: false
+displayed_sidebar: mainSidebar
 ---

 # divETH & wdivETH

-## How divETH works for users
+## How divETH works for stakers

 When a Staker deposits 1 ETH, 1 divETH is minted and returned to the Staker.